FAIRmat-NFDI/AreaC-DOC-workflows/docs/tutorial.md

 ├── pressure2.archive.yaml
 └── single_point.archive.yaml
 ```
-In order to know define the general workflow that groups all pressure calculations, we can reference directly the previous `pressureX.archive.yaml` files as tasks.
+In order to define the general workflow that groups all pressure calculations, we can reference directly the previous `pressureX.archive.yaml` files as tasks.
 Still, `inputs` and `outputs` must be referenced to their corresponding mainfile and section paths.

 We then create a new `fullworkflow.archive.yaml` with the `inputs`:
 ```yaml